-After a Business Class flight with Aeromexico, two with Copa Airlines and two with Ethiopian Airlines in the previous two weeks, I was particularly unimpressed with airline staff friendliness and the Singapore Airline crew was a fresh change.
+After a Business Class flight with Aeromexico, two with Copa Airlines and two with Ethiopian Airlines (including their awarded Dreamliner) in the previous two weeks, I was particularly unimpressed with general airline staff friendliness and the Singapore Airline crew was a fresh change.

 As the aircraft was new and the crew expected most passengers not to be familiar with how it worked, the crew immediately came to my seat to show me the main features.
 I was quite happy to be enjoying the new aircraft so was eager to explore all its nooks and crannies and the quick tour was helpful.

 The crew remained very friendly and nice throughout the flight.
 It is rare to have a bad cabin crew on Singapore Airlines.
 Of course people are people and we all have bad days, but the crew is always generally nice and the service level always exceptional.

 I was coming down with a cold after so much flying across the world and they were quick to bring me hot water with lemon and honey and offered to replenish it until I pretty much had enough.
 They brought down the shades when I went to sleep and turned off my TV screen.

 It is always a joy to fly with SQ.

 The verdict: Singapore Airline B787-10 Business Class review